Riding the Carousel: The First Extensive Eye Tracking Analysis of Browsing Behavior in Carousel Recommenders: Takeaways for carousel recommenders

 \section{Takeaways for carousel recommenders}

 Based on the analysis and insights learned in answering the above research questions, we provide a series of suggestions and practical takeaways for improving recommender systems for carousel homepages (free-browsing assumption).
+These takeaways are empirically supported by the analyses of this dataset, though their validation and impact on deployed recommender systems remains future work.

 \heading{Ranked item positioning} The most surprising and relevant result of the eye tracking analyses is how users browse after swiping a carousel.
 In \cref{fig:ranking_order} we show how ranked items are positioned traditionally or what we call standard browsing (only left-right browsing), which is in line with the analyses for the initial/unswiped items.
 However, our results show that after a swipe, users initially browse right-left starting from the same item that they previously were examining before the swipe.
-Thus, in \cref{fig:ranking_order} we propose that after a swipe the items should be ordered from right to left on any swiped set of movies to be in line with the initial right-left browsing behavior.
+Thus, in \cref{fig:ranking_order} we propose that after a swiped sets of items should be ordered from right to left.
 Another possible ordering can be taken from the empirical fixation results of \cref{fig:heat_map}, what we call empirical fixation propensity.
-This ordering is similar keeping the right-left browsing after a swipe, but also prioritizes the 4th position for the highest ranked item.
+This ordering is similar keeping the right-left browsing on swiped items, but prioritizes the 4th position as the highest ranked item of swiped sets.

-\heading{Top 2 row bias} Most carousel recommender systems are likely to be designed with most relevant carousel rows (or rows that need to be seen because of some business constraints) at a top row position rather than a lower row position.
+\heading{Top 2 row bias} Most carousel recommender systems are likely to be designed with most relevant carousel rows (or rows that need to be seen for business constraints) at a top row position rather than a lower row position.
 Designers should pay special attention to the top 2 rows when considering relevance or business constraints.
 For click modeling, the observed back and forth transitions between row 1 and row 2 violate the top-down browsing assumptions of many click models.
 A possible solution is to design more complex click models that are able to account for this type of browsing behavior.

 \heading{Row skipping is generally rare} Users tend to skip rows rarely (1:10 ratio of skip to non-skip) except for the first and last row where skipping is more likely.
 This provides insights on how to build user/click models under the free-browsing setting.
 The only carousel click model proposed does not fit this behavior as it models a user finding only one relevant topic and only browsing the items in that topic \cite{rahdari_ranked_2022}.
 Despite not being matched to the actual user behavior, it is still possibly correct in predicting the empirical click positions.
 This is something we will explore in a follow up click modeling work.
 Moreover, an individual or clustered analysis of user browsing behavior could provide deeper insights into skipping that are not present in the aggregate analysis (e.g. do some users tend to skip while others do not?).